lesommer/lesommer.github.io/projects.md

  - 2009- 2011 : MEDSO: Quantifying lateral stirring in the Southern Ocean (EGIDE PHC, PI: J. Le Sommer and E. Shuckburgh).

 ![image]({{site.baseurl}}/img/PERIANT8.png "Southern Ocean surface currents") *The above illustration shows surface currents in the Southern Ocean (m/s) as simulated in a 1/8° model configuration based on NEMO ocean model.
-This model configuration was developped during SouthernCross project for studying the role of mesoscale eddies in Southern Ocean response to atmospheric variability.*
+This model configuration was developped during SouthernCross project for studying the role of mesoscale eddies in the response of the Southern Ocean to atmospheric variability.*